 What Is Bonding?

-Bonding, like filling and similar procedures, uses a special composite resin to repair teeth.
+Bonding, like a dental filling and similar procedures, uses a special composite resin to repair teeth.
 The resin can be molded into shape, allowing us to place it within cracks or to fill the missing part of a chipped tooth.
 Once we have placed it and molded it into the necessary shape, we shine a UV light on the resin that makes it harden and set.
 This permanently bonds it to the tooth.
 The bonding material is very similar in shade to that of natural teeth, but we can color it to make it perfectly blend in with the tooth it is being attached to.
 Others will not notice the bonding material.

 What Does the Bonding Process Entail?